-LL with point-like impurity is a problem enabling to trace the origin appearance of a non-local field theory from initial point-like interactions.
-The cause for the appearance of nonlocality in our case is the need to match solutions of the non-linearized Schrödinger equation at the impurity position point.
+LL with point-like impurity is a problem enabling to trace the origin appearance of a non-local field theory from the problem with local point-like interactions.
+The cause for the appearance of nonlocality in our case is the need to match solutions of the nonlinearized Schrödinger equation (described the interacting electrons) at the impurity position point.
 An indemnity for the difficulties related to nonlocality is the absence of any ultraviolet divergences in the observed values.
-It allowed extending results for weak e-e interaction up to $\nu<1/2$.
-In the strong interaction case ($\nu\ge 1/2$), the behaviour of the conductance changes.
+It allowed to extend domain of applicability theory from weak e-e interaction to the strong one.
+In the strong interaction case ($\nu\ge 1/2$), behaviour of the conductance changes.
 It is proportional to $|\omega|$.
-The changing of the frequency asymptotic arises from the absence of UV divergences.
-Thus, the modification of the tunnel Hamiltonian usually used for this issue turns out to be inapplicable in the case of strong e-e interaction.
+The changing of frequency dependence of the conductance arises from the absence of the UV divergences in the problem.

 For the weak e-e interaction, expansion of the non-local effective action by powers of the small frequency makes it possible to develop a new approach to the renormalization group method.
-We have compared results have been taken from our approach and widely used in solid-state physics, the “poor man's” one.
+We have compared results have been taken from our approach with “poor man's” one widely used in solid-state physics.
 The observed values differ in the second-loop approximation.
-The reason for this discrepancy is dependence of unobservable renormalized charges on the regularization scheme already in the two-loop approximation.
+The reason of this discrepancy is the dependence of unobservable renormalized charges on the regularization scheme already in two-loop approximation.
 It breaks assumptions of the “poor man's” approach is based on.
 This result is essential not only to the LL.
 The difference between a “standard” RG-approach and “poor man's” one is principle from the viewpoint of theoretical physics.
 The first approach asserts, our lack of knowledge of the structure of a Hamiltonian in the UV-region does not affect in any observed value.
-The “poor man's” approach implies the only correct way of calculating to obtain observed values outside the leading-log approximation, since changing this path changes the observed values.
+The “poor man's” approach implies (outside the leading-log approximation) existence the only correct way of calculating the observed values, since changing this path changes them.